DOI-ONRR/blog-nrrd/src/pages/federal-team/index.md

 The ODDD team uses ZenHub for project management which  integrates with GitHub.
 We utilize the milestone feature to document our sprint goals.
 In keeping with our team's tradition of creativity and fun, we modify the sprint names by using an adjective and an animal name that both start with the same letter.
 We vote on these names at the beginning of each sprint, following alphabetical order.
 We utilize the Epic feature within ZenHub,  for roadmap meetings.
 In line with our naming tradition, we modify the Epic names by choosing the name of a national park or national forest, again in alphabetical order.

 Project management tools are crucial for sprint planning and sprint review meetings.
-We ensure that each assigned issue is given an estimate based on an approximation of the task's complexity As issues progress, the assigned person moves them from the “sprint backlog” column to “in-progress” or “ready to review” columns, and eventually to the “closed” column.
+We ensure that each assigned issue is given an estimate based on an approximation of the task's complexity.
+As issues progress, the assigned person moves them from the “sprint backlog” column to “in-progress” or “ready to review” columns, and eventually to the “closed” column.

 In summary, project management tools assist us in  managing our sprints, tracking progress, and fostering a culture of transparency and accountability within our team.